Our Heritage

 The Team - Quincy

 Quincy is the most dedicated staff member of the team, having been at Wootten since she was six weeks old.
-She can often be found helping Krys in the shop, or Jess in soling, or Paul edge finishing, or Leanne at the sewing machine, or Grace at the post desk.
+She can often be found helping Krys in the shop, or Jess in soling, or Leanne at the sewing machine, or Grace at the post desk.
 She is most helpful.

 Quincy likes cuddles and some warm milk around midday.